MrInfiniteLoop/ai-agent-poc/README.md

-# Jupyter Notebook App
+# AI Agent PoC

-This project is a Jupyter Notebook application designed for data analysis and visualization.
-It includes a structured setup for maintaining custom Python classes that can be imported into your notebooks.
+This project is a Jupyter Notebook application for a PoC on simple AI agents

 ## Project Structure